ZacBlanco/hdp-demo-bootstrap/docs/shell.md

 ### `shell.__init__(wd='')`

 This instantiates the shell.
 If the argument `wd` is set to anything other than an empty string, the shell will start at the specified location.
+Otherwise it is set to `os.getcwd()`

 ### `shell.run(command)`